What’s your view about Critical Thinking?

 It’s the challenge to current thinking, the enquiring mindset which someone with a stake in the organisation should be tasked to facilitate and champion.
 As team leaders, managers are role models.
 How they encourage and engage with the critical analysis influences how their team members will handle issues going forward.

-- good proactive engagement with your internal specialists
+- good proactive engagement with your internal specialists and beyond

 - capable of asking questions and encouraging ideas in a collaborative way